lawrence415610/weatherApp/README.md

-# weatherApp
-a weather app build by native react
+The is a weather app created by Lawrence Liu( Yelin Liu) in 4/29/2020